|Artaxerxes||Ezra 7:1–Nehemiah 13:9|

 Yes, but.
 The first decree was to cease building the city, so building the temple may have been permitted even while the city was halted.
 Darius would not need to change policy so quickly to allow the temple to be built.
 Cyrus' decree could have led to a change of heart, but Darius may have just seen it addressing the issue of the temple.
 By the time of Nehemiah in Artaxerxes 20th year, a change of policy concerning the city, specifically the walls, would be reasonable.
 The behaviour of Judah towards Persia would be well assessed by that time.

 It also seems that the duration the Jews were not engaged in building the temple was brief.
 They stopped when they received Artaxerxes' letter and restarted in Darius' 2nd year.
 Depending on how long Artaxerxes reigned (if he is not Darius) this may have been some years.
 Yet the response of the Jews to Tattenai was that the temple had been built continually (Ezra 5:16) from the time of Cyrus' decree until now (the second year of Darius).
 Building had stopped for a time as Haggai rebuked them for ceasing work on the temple and building panelled houses instead.
 If the first Artaxerxes is Darius then the letter from Rehum would be either in Artaxerxes accession year or his first year.
 If the command to stop came in his first year and building restarted in his second year then the temple could be said to have been being built from Cyrus to now with only several months break.
-This is especially the case if the Persians (or Ezra and Nehemiah) reckoned years from the 7th month (Neh 1:1; 2:1).
+This is especially the case if the Persians (or Ezra and Nehemiah) reckoned years beginning in Tishri, the 7th month (Neh 1:1; 2:1).
 The rebuilding started in the 9th month of Darius' second year which could mean only a few months break.